 Exclusive access to events and workshops

 An influencer can write and talk about your brand passionately if they understand it well and feel connected to it.
-If you think that by giving a brief via email and sending a few documents will do justice then you’re wrong.
+If you think that by giving a brief requirement via email and sending a few documents will do justice then you’re wrong.

 Influencers must be an integral part of your events and workshops.
 They need to be on boarded and should be given the product and service experience first hand.
+You need to invest time to get them to understand your business better.

 Allow freedom of speech